elianachristou/quantdr/README.md

 # quantdr

-# quantdr: Dimension Reduction for Conditional Quantiles
+# quantdr: Dimension Reduction Techniques for Conditional Quantiles

 The R package ‘quantdr’ performs dimension reduction techniques for conditional quantiles by estimating the fewest linear combinations of X